Nishanthtamil/mwcnn-/README.md

 ## Model Architecture
 The model includes Discrete Wavelet Transform (DWT) and Inverse Discrete Wavelet Transform (IDWT) layers to process the images.
 The architecture is designed to effectively denoise and restore images.

-##Results
-The model has shown promising results in restoring noised images.
-Detailed results and performance metrics will be added soon.

-##Contributions
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.
 ## Usage
 To use this repository, follow these steps: